 It’s an obvious truth: Retirement changes your life.
 You are no longer obligated to fulfill the duties of regular employment.
 Other changes reveal themselves in more subtle ways, both positive and negative.
 You are more prone to experience health challenges.
 You have more free time to develop your hobbies, to do more (or less) household chores, and to discover more opportunities for recreation or charitable pursuits.

 You may look forward to retirement with excitement.
 Or trepidation.
-The future can be rosy or bleak, depending on how well you planned financially for retirement.
+The future can be rosy or bleak, depending on how well you planned financially for retirement and how well you manage your retirement funds.

 Let’s explore the changes: